ArduPilot/ardupilot_wiki/antennatracker/source/docs/configuration.rst

 ============================

-If the flight controller board could not be mounted so that its forward direction aligned with the antenna (as mentioned on the :ref:`Assembling a frame page <frame-assembly>`) the AHRS_ORIENTATION parameter should be set from the Mission Planner's Config/Tuning >> Advanced Params screen.
+If the flight controller board could not be mounted so that its forward direction is aligned with the antenna (as mentioned on the :ref:`Assembling a frame page <frame-assembly>`) the AHRS_ORIENTATION parameter should be set from the Mission Planner's Config/Tuning >> Advanced Params screen.